Preranakh/Medication-Management/README.md

 - Take notes and Communicate with the people they are caring for
 - Get more knowledge about being a caregiver

-How to Run the app
+# How to Run the App

 - Just clone the repo and you can run it from your local machine.
 - Open the folder in android studio